zplesac/zplesac.github.io/content/_index.md

 In my free time, I like good books, good hikes, and good diving spots.

-I still find time to code,, lastly mostly in Ktor, Django and AppScript in Google Sheets.
+I still find time to code, lastly mostly in Ktor, Django and AppScript in Google Sheets.